hashicorp/terraform-plugin-docs/README.md

 1. Determines the rendered website directory based on the `--provider-dir` argument
 2. Copies the contents of the rendered website directory to the `--templates-dir` folder (will create this folder if it doesn't exist)
 3. (if the rendered website is using legacy format) Renames `docs/d/` and `docs/r/` subdirectories to `data-sources/` and `resources/` respectively
+4. (if the `--provider-name` argument is set) Renames files in the `--templates-dir` folder to remove the provider prefix from the file name
-4. Change file suffixes for Markdown files to `.md.tmpl` to create website templates
+5. Change file suffixes for Markdown files to `.md.tmpl` to create website templates
-5. Extracts code blocks from website docs to create individual example files in `--examples-dir` (will create this folder if it doesn't exist)
+6. Extracts code blocks from website docs to create individual example files in `--examples-dir` (will create this folder if it doesn't exist)
-6. Replace extracted example code in website templates with `codefile`/`tffile` template functions referencing the example files.
+7. Replace extracted example code in website templates with `codefile`/`tffile` template functions referencing the example files.
-7. Copies non-template files to `--templates-dir` folder
+8. Copies non-template files to `--templates-dir` folder
-8. Removes the `website/` directory
+9. Removes the `website/` directory

 ### Conventional Paths

 The generation of missing documentation is based on a number of assumptions / conventional paths.

-> **NOTE:** In the following conventional paths, `<data source name>` and `<resource name>` include the provider prefix as well, but the provider prefix is **NOT** included in`<function name>`.
-> For example, the data source [`caller_identity`](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/data-sources/caller_identity) in the `aws` provider would have an "example" conventional path of: `examples/data-sources/aws_caller_identity/data-source.tf`

 For templates:

+> **NOTE:** In the following conventional paths for templates, `<data source name>`, `<resource name>`, and `<function name>` do not include the provider prefix.

 | Path                                                  | Description                            |
 |-------------------------------------------------------|----------------------------------------|